Felix Nussbaum: Major works

 In this time period, Nussbaum created two of his best-known works: Self Portrait with Jewish Identity Card (1943), and Triumph of Death (1944).

 Triumph of Death

 Triumph of Death shows Nussbaum's attention to detail.
 According to his biography, Felix Nussbaum: Art Defamed; Art in Exile; Art in Resistance, the crumpled music score has the first several bars of "The Lambeth Walk", a popular song from the musical Me and My Girl.
-The words that would normally accompany the music are "Ev'rythin' free and easy / Do as you darn well please".
+The words that would normally accompany the music are "Ev'rythin' free and easy / Do as you darn well pleasey".

 Selected paintings

 Legacy

 Felix Nussbaum's artwork reflects and interprets his experiences as a victim of the Holocaust.
 In 1998, the Felix Nussbaum Haus in Osnabrück opened to permanently exhibit his works.

 He was featured alongside fellow concentration camp survivors and artists Jan Komski and Dinah Gottliebova in the 1999 documentary film Eyewitness, which was nominated for an Academy Award for Documentary Short Subject.

 Art and Remembrance: The Legacy of Felix Nussbaum is a 1993 documentary directed by Barbara Pfeffer.